Analysis | Why Josh Hawley is atop the list of GOP lawmakers getting backlash over the Capitol riots

 Hawley didn’t listen.
 He announced a week before Congress was to meet that he’d be challenging the results.

 His reasoning was disingenuous for two reasons.
-He said Democratic challenges to electoral results are common — that is true, but only on the House side.
+He said Democratic challenges to electoral results aren’t out of the ordinary — that is true, but only on the House side.
 It had been 15 years since a Democratic senator challenged results.
 Her fellow Democrats voted then-Sen. Barbara Boxer (Calif.) down rather than join in.
 It also didn’t happen in the context of an outgoing president trying to strong-arm his way into staying in power.

 Hawley argued that the results in Pennsylvania in particular — perhaps the most crucial swing state Trump lost — were in question because the state changed its voting laws for the pandemic.

-Hawley argued that Pennsylvania wasn’t following “its own election laws,” ignoring the fact that the GOP legislature and Democratic governor agreed to change them.
+Hawley argued that Pennsylvania wasn’t following “its own election laws,” despite the fact that the GOP legislature and Democratic governor agreed to change them.
+Hawley argued that because Pennsylvania’s top court threw out a challenge to electoral laws early on, there still could be some questions to whether the changes were constitutional.

-Also, many states — blue and red — changed the way they vote as a result of the pandemic.
+Many states — blue and red — changed the way they vote as a result of the pandemic.
 Especially in heavily litigated Pennsylvania, courts upheld those changes.
 The courts upheld both the new voting procedures in challenges before the election and the results after Trump’s campaign attempted to challenge them.
 One of the Trump campaign’s most brutal legal flameouts happened in Pennsylvania, at the pen of a conservative judge.

 He broke the dam for other Republicans considering presidential runs